 When people use meth or cocaine, levels of the pleasure neurotransmitter dopamine increases in the brain.
 Animal studies have indicated that methamphetamine produces higher levels of dopamine.
 Both drugs block a process that normally removes dopamine from the spaces between brain cells, but meth also increases the release of dopamine.

 In fact, methamphetamine usually produces about three times more dopamine than cocaine.
-Meth releases about a thousand units of dopamine, according to Dr. Kevin Wandler, chief medical officer of Advanced Recovery Systems.
+Meth releases about a thousand units of dopamine, according to Dr. Kevin Wandler, chief medical officer of The Recovery Village.
 This results in a more intense high than that of a cigarette or alcoholic drink, which release about 150 units.

 The euphoria that results from the increase in dopamine can last one to two hours after using cocaine and six to 12 hours after using meth.